How To Create A Certified Wildlife Habitat Yard or Garden

 Generally, the Certified Wildlife Habitat guidelines from the National Wildlife Foundation require providing food, shelter, water, and items from a few other categories suitable for native species throughout your space.
 In each category, there are several options to meet the requirements, so we only needed to check off some of the items from each group before registering our property and ordering our sign to showcase our commitment to a healthy local ecosystem.

-While it’s not required, I chose to place our sign in a prominent location at the end of our driveway next to our mailbox.
+While it’s not required, I placed our sign in a prominent location at the end of our driveway next to our mailbox.
 Who knows… maybe some of our neighbors might see the sign and be inspired to follow suit.

 How We Met The Certified Wildlife Habitat Requirements

-While Soil Shepherds tackled the larger task of choosing and installing native plant landscaping, I downloaded the Certified Wildlife Habitat checklist.
-As it turns out, we didn’t really need to add a lot to what we already had in our yard.
-It helps that we live in a wooded area that naturally has plenty of nooks, crannies, and food sources for a variety of animals.
+While the landscapers tackled the more significant task of choosing and installing native plant landscaping, I downloaded the Certified Wildlife Habitat checklist.
+As it turns out, we didn’t need to add a lot to what we already had in our yard.
+It helps that we live in a wooded area with plenty of nooks, crannies, and food sources for various animals.

 The certification guidelines have several categories and multiple options to meet the requirements of each category.
 Here is an image of the Certified Wildlife Habitat checklist where you can see the options for meeting each requirement.